QaddafiSezili/project1/README.md

   Not able to display the array value.
 The value mention undefined.

   Issue 5 (13/12/18) * resolved.
   Trying to add a value to a random number and display it for another score.
 Error in displaying the scoreDummy(line 103,104,112,&113).

+  Issue 6 (11/1/2019) * resolved.
+  I want to retrieve the 'theScore' value into php file (I don't know, maybe index.php) so that I can insert it into database.
+No solution found and I a bit mess to combine those 3 programming language to run the system well.
+None of the code is running well.

 ```